Drewrecker4/Tip_Calculator/README.md

 ### Continued development

-The functionality of this site seems to be good at this point.
-There are a few minor issues in terms of visibility and active states that I am aware of, and I plan to iron out those issues in the coming days.
+This project is nearly complete, although I have some issues with submitting inputs due to how my forms set up.
+There are a few minor issues in terms of visibility and active states that I am aware of, and I plan to iron out these issues in the coming days.

 ## Author